joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-07-09-mobius-prism.md

 ### No twist

-For example, with no twist ($t=0$) each face maps to itself and, so, forms its own distinct side of the Möbius prism.
+For example, with no twist ($t=0$) each face maps to itself and, so, forms its own distinct "side" of the Möbius prism.

 ### Hexagon, with $t=2$